computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/YelpOrNearlyFriends/readme.md

 2. Between Application servers and Backend server.

 - Initially simple round robin.
-  - will distribute all incoming requests equally among backend servers.
+  - Will distribute all incoming requests equally among backend servers.
-  - easy to implement.
+  - Easy to implement.
-  - no overhead.
+  - No overhead.
-  - if a server is dead the load balancer will take it out of the rotation and will stop sending any traffic to it.
+  - If a server is dead the load balancer will take it out of the rotation and will stop sending any traffic to it.
   - Issues:
-    - does not take server load into consideration.
+    - Does not take server load into consideration.
   - Solution:
-    - more intelligent LB solution would be needed that periodically queries backend server about their load and adjusts traffic based on that.
+    - More intelligent LB solution would be needed that periodically queries backend server about their load and adjusts traffic based on that.

 ## Ranking